A while back, I found this post on Bergdorf Goodman’s editorial site called A Gentleman’s Guide to Definitive Shoes.

 The Work Boot

 The Red Wings actually aren’t that much, relatively speaking.
 They’re a great shoe, made in the USA, and super quality for the price.
-The Wolverine is a decent alternative, however.
+The Ben Sherman model is a decent alternative (stylistically), however.

-Another boot I really like is the Alden Indy, which happen to be more expensive than the Red Wings.
+Another boot I really like is the Alden Indy, a more refined moc toe boot with a leather sole, which happen to be more expensive than the Red Wings.

 On a budget?
 Looks > Quality

-In Dressing Like a Grownup, I explain the importance of the Fit > Quality > Brand hierarchy, especially when shopping on a budget.
+In Smart Sharp Style, I explain the importance of the Fit > Quality > Brand hierarchy, especially when shopping on a budget.

 When it comes to shoes—again, if you’re on a budget—focus on how a shoe looks before you worry about its quality.

 To be honest, it’s hard to find top notch quality in a sub-$200 retail shoe.
-The best value (sub-$200) is probably the Florsheim Veblen.
+The best value (around $200) is probably the Florsheim Kenmoor or the Heritage Wingtip Oxford.
 After that, you’ll be venturing into Allen Edmonds territory ($300+).

-So basically, for now, find shoes that look good.
+So basically, if you’re still building your initial shoe collection, find shoes that look good.
 Don’t fret too much about quality or brand.
+You can always upgrade later.

 And if it’s not already clear, you don’t even have to choose the alternatives I found for you.
 I’m just showing you what’s possible.